What is in this leaflet

 Store Levemir® FlexPen® that are not being used between 2°C and 8°C in a refrigerator (not in or too near the freezer section or cooling element).

-Do not keep the Levemir® FlexPen® that you are using, or that you are carrying as a spare, in a refrigerator.
-You can use it up to 4 weeks at or below 30°C after taking it out of the refrigerator.
+Store Levemir® FlexPen® that you are using, or that you are carrying as a spare up to 4 weeks below 30°C or between 2°C and 8°C in a refrigerator.